Frequently Asked Questions

 AIG Global Assistance Services is evacuation and repatriation insurance.
 It provides services that are not covered under most health insurance policies.
 More information can be found on the AIG Global Assistance Services web page.

-Can I visit my student while she/he is abroad?
+Can I visit a student during their time abroad?

 Yes, however the timing is important.
-If your student is going on a Winter Break, Spring Break or summer program, the OSA would recommend that you travel with your student before or after the program.
+If a student is going on a winter break or summer program, the OSA would recommend that you travel with the student before or after the program.
+Spring break programs fill most of spring break and would not accommodate additional travel time.
 Due to the length of these programs, students will be busy most of the time.
-If your student is on a semester or year long program, the OSA recommends you consider when your student will be in class and if there are any breaks that would keep students from missing class.
+If a student is on a semester or year long program, the OSA recommends you consider when the student will be in class and consider visiting during academic breaks.